phetsims/build-a-nucleus/doc/implementation-notes.md

 #### ModelViewTransform's

-There are various MVT uses throughout the model to help in positioning of the particle's, the particle atom and the energy levels.
+There are various MVT uses throughout the model to help in positioning of the particles, the particle atom and the energy levels.

 - `particleTransform` is a single point scaling transformation that defines (0,0) as the center of the atom in the Decay